tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 In accordance to the Halogen component structure, a render function is provided (line 180 in Form.purs).
 In the definition of this structure, again, the distinction is made between the datatypes (Int, Text, Boolean, and, recently, Number).
 For each type a separate render function is defined.
 This implies that, if we were to introduce a new datatype, a new, separate render function will have to be defined using the Halogen syntax.

 #### Component action handling
 The Halogen handleAction function is defined at line 127.
-The input is obtained for the Compenent (H.get) and validated, but the state is only modified when the user has stopped type for 500 ms (the 'delay' function defined at line 61).
+The input is obtained for the Compenent (H.get) and validated, but the state is only modified when the user has stopped typing for 500 ms (the 'delay' function defined at line 61).
 Here we see the use of the state parameter 'lastChangedAt' to record the input timing.
 As long as a proper validation function ('validate') is provided for the datatype, a new datatype requires no changes here.

 ### User Input and Numbers